Gorilla Permit FAQs

 Originally, permits were allocated on a first come, first served basis.
 You would have the opportunity to specify a particular gorilla family you would like to trek.

-However, since January 2014, UWA now issue permits according to the four regions within Bwindi Impenetrable National Park: Buhoma, Nkuringo, Ruhija, and Rushaga.
-Trekking is completed in groups of 8 tourists.
+However, since January 2014, UWA now issue permits according to the four regions within the park: Buhoma, Nkuringo, Ruhija, and Rushaga.
+Trekking is completed in groups of 8.

 Please be aware, the cost of the permit does not include travel, food, or accommodation.